Keith Spencer, Mountaineer

 I recall coming up onto the slanting block high on Cutthroat Peak's South Buttress to find Keith looking haggard and chewed up.
 It had taken him forever to lead this final low-5th class pitch and I was starting to get angry at the belay station.
 No communicating given the wind that day.
 I kept watching the rope sitting there lifeless, thinking, "You can solo this entire route.
 What is he doing up there?
 Whatever the excuse, it better be a good one".

 After joining him on the summit block, Keith told me he took "the back way to the top".
-Having climbed this route four times previously, I knew there was no "back way" to the summit of Cutthroat.
+Having climbed this route four times previously, I knew there was no "back way".
 There's only air and rotten, vertical rock.
 So when he pointed out the horror show he'd just lead, I was dumbfounded.
 I flat out couldn't believe the line the rope was slithering up.
-"Uh, not a climbing route, Keith."
+"Uh, not the route, Keith."
 But there he was, all smiles, a little less skin, but on top nevertheless, faithfully taking up slack.

 Keith had some monster feet.
 I recall many, many days sitting on my Laramie front porch drinking PBR ($4.88 for a case!) and watching The Spence circle past my house sporting those oh-so-fabulous '80s-style New Balances (the gray and white ones, size 14).
 He'd bound along, making his usual, lonesome loop around Laramie.
 He'd guilt trip me with that Forest Gump wave and cruise on by, only to be seen again in 27-31 minutes, depending on traffic.
 I was an avid runner then, too.
 I never saw Keith on my runs.